alexiak0127/stock-dashboard/README.md

 This is a full-stack app with Next.js for the frontend and backend API routes, MongoDB for database, NextAuth for authentication, and Alpha Vantage API for real-time stock market data.

-Log in, look up a stock, check its price, overview, and financials, and save your favorites so they’re easy to find next time.

 ## Team Members
 - Alexia Kim
 - Charles Yao